kingbo-jan/Canary/README.md

 > — Bonney, A. Gale Ambassador at U of Oxford

 ## What is Canary?
-Canary is an automatic user-friendly threat detection tool that emphasizes proactive security rather than reactive responses.
+Canary is an automatic user-friendly threat detection application tool that emphasizes proactive security rather than reactive responses.
 By focusing on preventative measures before incidents occur, it helps users stay safe online before they encounter threats.

 ### Key Features

 #### 🛡️ Phishing Detection Tool
-Our flagship feature leverages industry-standard threat detection capabilities with a user-friendly approach:
+Our feature leverages industry-standard threat detection capabilities with a user-friendly approach:
 - Automatic browser monitoring
 - Real-time threat detection
 - Cross-referencing with multiple security databases